Goward HouseHome Away From Home

 By summer 2009, approximately 70 potted native plants had been planted in newly enlarged Goward House garden beds.
 In October 2011, Goward House Society received a grant from the Fido-Evergreen Grant Program under the title “Boundary naturalization in a municipal natural area, Saanich, B.C.”
 That project, completed in June 2012, resulted in removal of invasive non-native shrubs and vines in a 5-meter-wide band of the Goward woodland along the rear of private properties on Rowley Road

 The woodland restoration program has been greatly aided by financial support from Saanich Legacy Foundation, the Fido-Evergreen program, and from Small Sparks grants from Saanich Recreation and Parks.
 Further restoration is planned to return the Goward woodland to more natural conditions.
-Priority locations can be seen in ‘Woodlands Restoration Plan’ below.

 This photomap shows several entry or exit points that connect chip-surfaced footpaths to the Goward House garden and lawn area.
 From the map, walkers can find several alternative circular routes of varying lengths to suit their interests.
-The largest perimeter walk of half kilometer can begin at location C near the lower Arbutus Road entrance to the front parking lot.
-A hiker can proceed down the hill from location C to location A, a low wetland area of the Haro Creek floodplain dominated by cottonwoods, red alder, skunk cabbage, ferns and horsetail.The three largest cottonwoods on the property occur at location A, and from there the perimeter footpath extends south to the largest Douglas-fir in the Goward woodland at location D.
+The largest perimeter walk of one half kilometre can begin at location C near the lower Arbutus Road entrance to the front parking lot.
+A walker can proceed down the hill from location C to location A, a low wetland area of the Haro Creek floodplain dominated by cottonwoods, red alder, skunk cabbage, ferns and horsetail.The three largest cottonwoods on the property occur at location A, and from there the perimeter footpath extends south to the largest Douglas-fir in the Goward woodland at location D.